advancedforms/advancedforms.github.io/_posts/2018-03-18-connecting-zapier.markdown

 categories: pro configuration
 ---

 With the help of [Zapier](https://zapier.com) you can connect your form to thousand of services and create automated workflows.
 You could create a form that accepts files from users and automatically uploads them to your Dropbox.
 Or you could automatically save form submissions to a Google Spreadsheet.
-There are literally thousand of possibilities.
+There are literally thousands of possibilities.

 ## Creating a Zap